elixierco/elixier/README.md

                 elixier/helm/elixier
    ```

    To check for deployment status, run  `watch kubectl get pods`.

+   **NOTE:** If you are using sslip.io, do make sure that you manage `/etc/resolv.conf` manually instead of using NetworkManager.
+NM adds `${IP_ADDRESS}.sslip.io`
+   in search paths in `/etc/resolv.conf` which may cause DNS resolution issues in kubernetes.

 Accessing Services
 -------------------